 1-Glass spherule, 2-Crushed anorthosite, 3-Breccia, 4-Agglutinate, 5-Crushed glass, 6-Crushed basalt

 Many organizations that we talk with plan to send missions to several locations, do not have a specific landing sight selected, or want to test their technologies for general conditions on the Moon.
 We produce large quantities of standard representative regolith simulants for these clients and for use in our large Lunar Surface Simulation Lab.
 These “standard” simulants are our Mare (OPRL2) and Highland (OPRH2) simulants which are based on average samples of appropriate regolith types gathered during the Apollo Missions.

 The Mare regions of the Moon are the dark patches and are mostly composed of basaltic regolith.
 The lighter areas of the Moon are the Highlands where the regolith is mostly composed of anorthosite.
 Highlands make up about 80% of the surface of the Moon.
 There are other components in these regoliths which we simulate as well, which is one of the reasons that our simulants are such high quality

 About Our Lunar Ice Simulant:

-We are currently creating a simulant called OPRFLCROSS1 which will simulate lunar ice based on the results of the LCROSS impact experiment.
-We will be conducting experiments using OPRFLCROSS1 in the near future.
-Learning how to collect and process this ice into rocket fuel, breathable oxygen, drinkable water, and other critical supplies is vital to a sustainable presence in space.
+We have created a lunar ice simulant called OPRFLCROSS2 which simulates lunar ice based on the results of the LCROSS impact mission.
+We are conducting ongoing experiments using OPRFLCROSS2, learning how to collect and process this ice into rocket fuel, breathable oxygen, drinkable water, and other critical supplies.
+This is vital to a sustainable presence in space.
 Please check back to see our progress.